 I’m a little late to the game in reviewing the Dominique Cosmetics Latte Palette, but after finally giving it a try, I knew that I had to give this palette the credit its due and publish my honest opinion about it.
 The Latte Palette is a palette created by beauty influencer and YouTuber Christen Dominique, under her newly formed cosmetics label called Dominique Cosmetics.
-It is made in the USA and available at Ulta for $42.
-I purchased this palette a few months ago during an Ulta Beauty sale, and I let it sit in my beauty room completely untouched until yesterday.
+It is made in the USA and available at Sephora for $42.
+I purchased this palette a few months ago during an Ulta Beauty sale (it was previously sold at Ulta but now discontinued and sold exclusively at Sephora).
+I let it sit in my beauty room completely untouched until yesterday.
 That was my mistake and loss because when I finally tried it, I realized that this little gem far exceeds the quality and beauty of most other eyeshadows in my collection… and that’s a LOT of very expensive eyeshadows and brands.
 I don’t make that statement lightly.

 I decided to give this palette a test run on a day where I needed my makeup to stand up to very difficult conditions.
 I was going to an outdoor concert (Boy George for anyone wondering), and the temperature outside was a muggy 100 degrees and even hotter if you figured in the southern humidity and heat index.
 It was absolutely miserable outside, and I knew I would need to wear as many “waterproof” and long-wearing products that I could slather on my face.
 I honestly didn’t know what to expect from this palette, as my general experience with makeup collabs and other companies established by beauty influencers hasn’t always been the best.